JohnLCaron/rlauxe/README.md

 TODO: whats the reasoning for the above?

-ConsistentSampling is used in either case.
 For !hasCSD, we cant select unvoted contests, since they arent recorded.
 So then if we see an unvoted contest on the MVR...

-#### Consistent Sampling

-TODO: describe algorithm.

 #### Polling audits and CSDs

 When a Polling audit has CSDs, then ConsistentSampling can be used.
 Otherwise, we have to use the following process:

 The contests' estimated sample sizes are computed as usual.
-In order to find that many samples conyaining that contest, among a batch of N ballots where Nc contain that contest, we have to examine (on average) (N / Nc) * contest.estSampleSize.
+In order to find that number of ballots containing a contest, among a batch of N ballots where Nc contain that contest, we have to examine (on average) (N / Nc) * contest.estSampleSize.

-Then nsamples = largest of ((N / Nc) * contest.estSampleSize) over all the contests to be audited.
+Then nsamples = largest of {(N / Nc) * contest.estSampleSize} over all the contests to be audited.

 UniformSampling assigns large psuedo-random numbers to each ballot, sorts and chooses the first nsamples of them.

-When going to multiple rounds, one should start from the next increment.

 In reality, we probably know Nc.
 Sample sizes are still huge, because you have to muliply by N / Nc.
 And then it works out that Nc cancels out: